1 Introduction

 This instruction is used to apply templates to the attributes of an element node.

-attribute makes it possible to use the
+The optional group attribute makes it possible to use the

 specified group instead of the current group as the base for